trinodb/trino/presto-docs/src/main/sphinx/security/file-system-access-control.rst

 For group names, a rule can be applied if at least one group name of this user matches the ``group`` regular expression.

+The ``all`` value for ``allow`` means these rules do not restrict access in any way, but the schema and table rules can restrict access.

 .. note::